Arncott: Economic and social history

+one of the largest community-owned solar parks in the United Kingdom.

 Arncott Bridge across the River Ray on the road between Arncott and Ambrosden is a five-arched bridge built in the 18th century.

 Bus

 Stagecoach in Oxfordshire bus route 29 provides Arncott with a limited service to Bicester via Ambrosden.
 There are three buses each way a day from Monday to Friday.
 There is no service on Saturday, Sunday or public holidays.